 - Understand the core problem (or frustration) experienced by their audiences, and they craft pitches that show how their talks/presentations provide a relevant solution.
 Let me repeat—my clients and program participants get inside the heads of their audience members and create (and pitch) content that speaks directly to them.

 - Speak (and write from) their “secret sauce.”
 One of my favorite pieces of feedback (that I receive repeatedly) from event organizers who work with my peeps is that none of my speakers sound the same.
 They don’t sound like each other—and most of all, they don’t sound like me.
-Many of my speakers present on popular, “of the moment” topics—from finding your passion or purpose, to using your story to be of service in the world, to being resilient in the aftermath of trauma or loss.
+Many of my speakers present on popular, “of the moment” topics—from finding your passion or purpose to using your story to be of service in the world, to being resilient in the aftermath of trauma or loss.
 However, these speakers get booked over and over again to present because their voice is one-of-a-kind and they are unapologetic about standing adjacent to others in their space and sharing their message their way.
+This is an important keynote speaker tip to follow so you stand out from the crowd!

 - Build relationships first.
 One of the biggest myths about pitching is that you land speaking bookings by sending a pitch or filling out an online submission form.
 And of course, you can get speaking gigs this way, but it’s by no means the only way.
 Just like most people don’t join a premium program off of a Facebook ad, many event organizers book speakers who they know, have seen speak at another event, who former speakers have referred, or who they at the very least had a phone call with.